FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-07-16-server-properties.md

 This setting defines the maximum time in milliseconds a single tick may take before the server watchdog stops the server, helping to prevent severe performance issues.

-- If a single server tick took 60 seconds, the watchdog will consider it as a crash and forcibly shut downs the server.
+- If a single server tick took 60 seconds, the watchdog will consider it as a crash and forcibly shut down the server.
 - Set to `-1` to disable the watchdog.

 ---